magneticio/vamp.io/content/resources/run vamp/quick setup/quick-setup-kubernetes.md

 {{< tip >}}
 Minikube can also be used. ([github.com - minikube](https://github.com/kubernetes/minikube))
 {{< /tip >}}

+#### In this quick setup we will:

+1. Create a new GKE cluster
+2. Deploy etcd, Elasticsearch and Logstash
+3. Run Vamp
+4. Deploy the demo Sava application

 If you need help you can find us on [Gitter] (https://gitter.im/magneticio/vamp)